wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/transport_examples/fix-transport-examples.md

     created.

     !!!
 Note
-        The ESB creates a new FIX session with Banzai at this point.
+        The Micro Integrator creates a new FIX session with Banzai at this point.

 -   Start Banzai and Executor.
 -   Send an order request from Banzai to the Micro Integrator.